 The CID video competition is still open but only one week remains to the final deadline of May 31, 2018.
 Tell your friends, tell your students!
 To submit an entry, click here.
 WARNING: Please read the entry rules carefully!
 Several submissions have not met the requirements, and cannot be considered for a prize until they are revised.
 Make sure you submit a video file (not audio), that is between 30 seconds and 2 minutes (not 30 minutes!), with the last line “Intercultural dialogue looks like…”, and upload it to the server provided, not to YouTube directly.

-CID has organized its first ever video competition, open to students enrolled in any college or university during the 2017-2018 academic year.
+CID is running its first ever video competition, open to students enrolled in any college or university during the 2017-2018 academic year.

 To enter, participants must submit a video no longer than 2 minutes that highlights the importance of intercultural dialogue, responding to the question: “What does intercultural dialogue look like?”

 One winner will receive a $200 prize.
 The top 20 entries will be posted to the CID YouTube channel, and be highlighted on the CID website, along with posts describing the creators and highlighting each of their videos, throughout the rest of 2018.
 Submissions will be evaluated based on originality, clarity, cultural message, effective use of technology, and overall impact.
 Feel free to work independently or in groups.
 Get creative, show off your skills and, most importantly, have fun!